 \begin{definition} Let $E$ be a holomorphic rank $2$ bundle on $Z_k$ and let $\tau \colon Z_k \to X_k$ be the contraction map.
 The {\it local second Chern class} of $E$ is the local holomorphic Euler characteristic of $E$ around $\ell$, that is,

 \end{definition}

 \begin{remark} The terms on the right-hand side of (\ref{numinv}) define two independent holomorphic invariants of the vector bundle $E$.
-They were called in \cite{BGK2} the {\it width} of $E$ since $h^0 (X_k, (\tau_* E)^{\vee\vee}/\tau_* E)$ measures the default of the direct image from being locally free, and the {\it height} of $E$ since $h^0 (X_k, \mathrm R^1 \tau_* E)$ measures how far $E$ is from being a split extension.
+In \cite{BGK2} these invariants were called the {\it width} of $E$, since $h^0 (X_k, (\tau_* E)^{\vee\vee}/\tau_* E)$ measures the default of the direct image from being locally free, and the {\it height} of $E$, since $h^0 (X_k, \mathrm R^1 \tau_* E)$ measures how far $E$ is from being a split extension.
 These are two independent numerical invariants, and the pair stratifies the moduli spaces $\mathfrak M_j (Z_k)$ into Hausdorff components \cite[Thm.\ 4.15]{BGK2}. \end{remark}

 To describe actual moduli spaces, \cite[Def.~5.2]{GKM} give an ad-hoc definition of stability, calling a rank $2$ vector bundle on $Z_k$ {\it (framed) stable} when it is holomorphically trivial (and framed) on $Z_k \setminus \ell$.